Old English subjunctive: Indo-European subjunctive

 In Indo-European, the subjunctive was formed by using the full ablaut grade of the root of the verb, and adding the thematic vowel *-e- or *-o- to the root stem, with the full, primary set of personal inflections.
 The subjunctive was the Indo-European irrealis, used for hypothetical or nonfactual situations.

 Proto-Germanic subjunctive

 Already in Proto-Germanic (the distant ancestor of English, German, Dutch and Yiddish, as well as others), the optative became completely subsumed by the subjunctive.
 An example of the sound shifts evident after this subsuming can be seen in the verb beran 1st pers. sing. pret. sub. bērī, 2nd pers. sing. pret. sub. bērīz, 3rd pers. sing. bērī and respectively the plural forms bērīme, bērīd̵, bērīd̵.

 From Proto-Germanic, the subjunctive mood passed down into the Ingvaeonic Anglo-Frisian group, also referred to as Insular Germanic, of which Old English is a member.
-Simplification of inflexions took place along the way.
+Simplification of inflections took place along the way.
 The preterite subjunctive of beran now has only one form for singular, bǣre, and also only one form for plural, bǣren.